Skip to content

 export type BookInput = v.InferInput<typeof Book>;

 v.InferOutput mirrors Zod's z.infer.
-Use v.InferInput when you have transforms and need the pre-parse shape (for example, in a form library).
+Use v.InferInput when you have transforms and need the pre-parse shape, for example in a form library.

 Errors